powerslacker/slacker/content/archives/abstraction-antipatterns-in-go.md

 If this looks familiar, don’t be surprised.
 It’s the same pattern as `context.Context.`

 The application my team was refactoring has all of its dependencies use and accept this interface.
 The `Config` is passed into a package into a `Setup` function, which is used to either pass dependencies into the package or load new values into the `Config`.
 Each dependency has predefined keys that get loaded into the `Config` via a signature of `func (foo.Config) foo.Config`.

-Once all packages in this application have been setup, any other package can call a function in one its dependent packages and voila -- it all magically works!
-Assuming all the configuration has been sourced correctly.
+Once all packages in this application have been setup, any other package can call a function in one its dependent packages and voila — it all works, without having to pass along any dependencies as function parameters!

 Here's a contrived example for a bit more clarity: